 Supporting science to save an Australian icon

-Koala Life formerly known as The International Koala Centre of Excellence (IKCE) is a not-for-profit organisation, established through an Act of State Parliament for the purpose of conservation and research of koalas under the Minister of Environment and Water, South Australia.
+Koala Life formerly known as The International Koala Centre of Excellence (IKCE) is a not-for-profit organisation, established through an Act of State Parliament for the purpose of conservation and research of koalas under the Minister for Environment and Water, South Australia.

 The Koala Life Board was established in July 2019 and its first CEO – Chris Daniels was appointed in March 2020.
-Koala Life is a body corporate established as a subsidiary of the Minister for Environment and Water, the Hon Susan Close MP.
+Koala Life is a body corporate established as a subsidiary of the Minister for Climate, Environment and Water, the Hon Susan Close MP.

 Contact us here.